THE REAL SUFFERING of that FREE-RANGE CHICKEN

 Of course, there are people who don't give a hoot about karma, or animals, but these people cannot be absolutely certain that karma does not exist.
 These people cannot prove that karma is a myth.

 Some people don’t like cats or they aren’t familiar with them.
 These people will probably inform you that cats don’t show affection.
 They may praise how dogs show affection but refer to cats as snobby or aloof.
 But cats are not dogs - they are two different species with different ways of showing affection.
+Individual cats have their own preferred ways of showing affection and there are many ways your particular cat may display affection.
+Here are some common ways they show their love:

 Why do Cats Rub Up Against Your Leg When They Greet You?